nvibert/vCoders-Bash-Shell-Scripting/README.md

 A Bash Shell Scripting Tutorial - one of the modules of the __vCoders__ Initiative.

+Originally written by Cormac Hogan and Emiliano Turra.

 ## Introduction ##

 Shell scripting can be very simple, because you can just take inspiration from the history of commands you used to solve a problem, and glue them together in a script.